-Our staff cabin is a duplex located on the edge of the property.
-One side has one small stateroom/bedroom with a queen sized bed, and a common room with a set of built in twin-sized bunk beds.
-The other side has a common room with two sets of built in twin-sized bunk beds.
-Each side has a thermostatically controlled heater and a private bathroom with shower, toilet, and vanity.
-The beds come equipped with comfortable mattresses, flannel sheets, pillows, and plenty of wool blankets.
+Our staff cabin is rather rustic.
+It is located on the edge of the property and has one bedroom with a queen sized bed, a common room with two sets of twin sized bunk beds, couches, a TV and DVD player (we do not get TV reception), small fridge, thermostatically controlled heater, and a private bathroom with shower, toilet, and vanity.
+The beds come equipped with comfortable mattresses, flannel sheets, and plenty of wool blankets.
 We also provide bath towels, hand towels, and wash cloths.
-Between each side of the duplex is a staff laundry room/gear room.
-With a full team plus transient help the staff cabin can get very small.
+With full staff plus transient help the staff cabin can get very small.
 We expect each of our team members to maintain a tidy living environment, respect our belongings and property, and to respect the other people living in the staff cabin.
 Many high end lodges in Alaska offer their staff a wall tent and outhouse, with shared community shower.